Training-free hyperparameter optimization of neural networks for electronic structures in matter: Results

-In order to assess these hyperparameter optimization techniques, we consider a simulation cell containing 256 aluminum atoms at room temperature (298 K) and ambient mass density (2.699 g/cc) \cite{ellis_ldossnap_2021}.
+In our assessment of hyperparameter optimization techniques, we consider a simulation cell containing 256 aluminum atoms at room temperature (298 K) and ambient mass density (2.699 g/cc) \cite{ellis_ldossnap_2021}.
 This system represents the complexity of learning electronic structure data while still being computationally tractable for extended studies~\cite{ellis_accelerating_2021}.

 To better quantify the accuracy of each hyperparameter optimization method, we train the model identified as optimal five times, each time using a different network initialization.
-Then, for each initialization, inference was performed across 10 atomic configurations available in Ref.~\cite{ellis_accelerating_2021}.
+Then, for each initialization, inference was performed across 10 atomic configurations that had previously been used in Ref.~\cite{ellis_accelerating_2021}.
 Using these prediction results, the MAE was calculated according to Eq.~(\ref{eq:FinalMetric}).
 In doing so, we get five MAEs, one for each network initialization per hyperparameter optimization method.
 We use this information to assess both accuracy and robustness of the listed hyperparameter optimization techniques.
 Details on the hyperparameter ranges used in these experiments are provided in Table 1 of Supplementary Note 1.